donomii/portprog/docs/README.md

 [Download](https://github.com/donomii/portprog/releases) and double click to install GCC, Go, Perl, support libraries and much more!

+# Background

 I frequently have to install my programming tools on a fresh computer.
 It is always frustrating, because it takes me hours to track down every minor library and patch that I need to get something compiled.

-  So I put together this installer to get set up as quickly and easily as possible.
+So I made this installer to get myself set up as quickly and easily as possible.

+# Software list

+Portprog installs programming languages:

+* Gcc
+* Golang
+* Perl
+* Nim
+* IO
+* Lazarus
+* Neko
+* Squeak

+And editors

+* CodeBlocks
+* Notepad++

+And support utilities

+* Make
+* Cmake
+* Git

+And also fetches the sources for

+* SDL
+* OpenAL
+* DCSS

+Don't see your favourit thing here?
+Send me a pull request!

 # Install